I wasn’t killed, wounded or shot at.

 He located her and notified me: “Dawn is dead.”
 “School psychiatrist shot.”
 “Two classes of kids are dead.”

-Eight years later, Sandy Hook’s impact remains.
+Years later, the impact of Sandy Hook remains.
 Seeing a young child, the word “trigger,” watching “open carry” demonstrations.
-Indescribable, heart-wrenching sadness.